JNRowe/jnrowe.github.io/thoughts/burn_out.rst

     There was a rant about Canonical/Ubuntu here, but I've decided to scrub it.
-    Everyone I speak to cites the non-contributing "community member" types that defines the Canonical ecosystem as being a significant source of the poisonous user problem, but the rant is probably unneccessary outside this comment.
+    Everyone I speak to cites the non-contributing "community member" types that defines the Canonical ecosystem as being a significant source of the poisonous user problem, but the rant is probably unnecessary outside this comment.

 .. _bikeshedding: http://en.m.wikipedia.org/wiki/bikeshedding